-sum of points 2

-max points 6.0

-Min.
-Buffer 0 min. buffer User adjustable

-Max Unw.Buff 19 max unwt.
-Buff -

-Max Wtd Buff 25 max wtd. buffer User adjustable
+ACL/ACT Bu ıffer Spreadsl neet version 4.1 - April 2011 Commercial Gray Triggerfis sh sum of points 2 Revised 3/24/2016 max points 6.0 Buffer between ACLand ACT (or ABC and ACL) Unweighted 6 Min.
+Buffer 0 min. buffer User adjustable Weighted 8 Max Unw.Buff 19 max unwt.
+Buff Max Wtd Buff 25 max wtd. buffer User adjustable

-Component Element score Element Selection Element result This ACL/ACT is for a single stock. selection clement result Stock assemblage This ACL/ACT is for a single stock.
-This ACL/ACT is for a stock assemblage, or an indicator species for a stock assemblage × - 1 This ACL/ACT is for a stock assemblage, or an indicator species for a stock assemblage Ability to ( Catch limit has been exceeded 0 or 1 times in last 4 years x Constrain Catch Catch limit has been exceeded of a times in last 4 years ^ - constrain catch outer innends been exceeded 2 of more anies in last 4 years For the year with max. overage, add 0.5 pts.
-For every 10 percentage points (rounded up) above ACL 1 0 Not applicable (there is no catch limit) - Apply this component to recreational fisheries, not commercial or IFQ fisheries ( Method of absolute counting not applicable Precision of 1 MRIP proportional standard error (PSE) <= 20 andings Data 2 MRIP proportional standard error (PSE) > 20 Recreational Not applicable (will not be included in buffer calculation) x Apply this component to commercial fisheries or any fishery under an IFQ program Precision of 0 Landings from IFQ program 1 Landings based on dealer reporting x andings Data 2 Landings based on other Commercial Not applicable (will not be included in buffer calculation) - - - Timeliness ( In-season accountability measures used or fishery is under an IFQ Х 1 In-season accountability measures not used
+Component Element score Element Selection Element result Stock assemblage 0 This ACL/ACT is for a single stock. х 1 This ACL/ACT is for a stock assemblage, or an indicator species for a stock assemblage

+Ability to 0 Catch limit has been exceeded 0 or 1 times in last 4 years х Constrain Catch 1 Catch limit has been exceeded 2 or more times in last 4 years Footbook and the second of the footbook of the footbook of the second of For the year with max. overage, add 0.5 pts.
+For every 10 percentage points (rounded up) above ACL 1.0 U Not applicable (there is no catch limit) Apply this component to recreational fisheries, not commercial or IFQ fisheries т - Method of absolute counting not applicable Precision of 1 MRIP proportional standard error (PSE) <= 20 постаррисавис Landings Data 2 MRIP proportional standard error (PSE) > 20 1 Recreational Not applicable (will not be included in buffer calculation) х

+Apply this component to commercial fisheries or any fishery under an IFQ program

+Precision of 0 Landings from IFQ program

+1 Landings based on dealer reporting x

+Landings Data 2 Landings based on other

+Commercial Not applicable (will not be included in buffer calculation)

+Timeliness 0 In-season accountability measures used or fishery is under an IFQ X

+1 In-season accountability measures not used

 Sum 2

 Weighting factor

 Element weight Element Selection Weighting

-Overfished status 0 Stock biomass is at or above BDY (or proxy).
-0 0.3
+Overfished status 0 Stock biomass is at or above B{OY} (or proxy).
+0.3

-0.1 Stock biomass is below BOY (or proxy) but at or above BMSY (or proxy).
+0.1 Stock biomass is below B{OY} (or proxy) but at or above B{MSY} (or proxy).
+1

-0.2 3.
-Stock biomass is below B MSY (or proxy) but at or above minimum stock size threshold (MSST).
+0.2 Stock biomass is below B{MSY} (or proxy) but at or above minimum stock size threshold (MSST).

 0.3 4.
-Stock is overfished, below MSST. х
+Stock is overfished, below MSST. Х

 0.3 5.
 Status criterion is unknown.

+0.0 2.
+Status Citation is distribution.